Research with undergraduates

 A typical undergraduate will do research with you for one summer or one academic year.
 Some students last longer, and some only one semester.
 You need to pick projects for them which have a reasonable chance of having encapsulated results within the first 60% of their estimated tenure.
 Why that short?
 Because research sometimes takes longer than anticipated, and it's always easy to extend analysis but rarely possible to compress it.

 As students are finishing, you need to make sure that their lab notebooks, generative writing, slides, posters, and analysis files are all available to you.
 If they're writing papers, have them gather as much of their writing as they can into drafts.
 There are lots of good tools out there for documentation and collaboration; pick ones that work for you.
-Personally, I use github for code and overleaf for writing.
+Personally, I use github for code and overleaf for writing, but this is something I struggle with a lot.

 If the research is going well and you are generating a lot of exciting new knowledge, you might want to bring in a new student to work together with your finishing student, extending the project even more.
 This is great for keeping a research program going.
 You should also find a way to articulate how the new student is doing a slightly different thing so that they can build a sense of ownership over the project.